Skip to main content

 The Gore Bay crew had us in the slings by 0900 the next morning.
 The bad news: strut, shaft and stuffing box would need replacing.
 We were many nautical miles from our car in Presque Isle.
 How to get home?

-had enjoyed just days before at the Commodore’s dinner at the 2025 Rendezvous, had friends Pat and LeAnn Eustice that were scheduled to arrive at Gore Bay that day.
+GLCC members Paul and Carolyn O’Grady (on M/V Final Draw), whose company we had enjoyed just days before at the Commodore’s Dinner at the 2025 Rendezvous, knew friends Pat and LeAnn Eustice (on M/V Square Yard) were scheduled to arrive at Gore Bay that day.
 Pat and LeAnne already planned their next destination to be Detour.
 They offered us a ride to Detour Village in their fast 41-foot SeaRay.

 We left at 0900 the next day on M/V Square Yard and covered the 65 miles to Detour in just four hours.
-Rob’s brother, Dave, met us in DeTour and drove us to Presque Isle where our car was parked.
+Rob’s brother, Dave, met us in Detour and drove us to Presque Isle where our car was parked.
 Once having our own transportation, we figured the logistics to get home and coordinate the S/V Windshadow repairs.

 Feeling grateful and humble.
 Thank you all.